hilmikh/Library-Management-System/README.md

 Python can be used in database applications.

 # MySQL
-MySQL is one of the most common open source databases
+MySQL is one of the most common open source database management system

+The Library Management System will have the following listed features:
+1. User Management
+2. Book Catalogue Management
+3. Book Renting Management

+1. User Management
+ - register new user
+ - show registered user
+2. Book Catalogue Management
+ - register new book
+3. Book Renting Management
+ - borrow book
+ - return book